Advance Auto Parts moving HQ from Virginia to North Carolina

-RALEIGH, N.C. — Advance Auto Parts is moving its headquarters from the Virginia city that was its home for nearly 90 years to North Carolina’s tech-heavy capital city.
+RALEIGH, N.C. — Advance Auto Parts Inc. is moving its headquarters from the Virginia city that was its home for nearly 90 years to North Carolina’s tech-heavy capital city, the company announced Wednesday.

-North Carolina officials on Wednesday approved an $11 million incentives package to get the car-parts retailer to leave its Roanoke, Virginia, base for Raleigh.
-The company had split corporate and support operations between the cities for four years after buying Raleigh-based General Parts International Inc. The move adds about 435 jobs in Raleigh.
+The parts retailer plans to continue employing about 600 employees in Roanoke, Virginia, but the headquarters move and expansion in Raleigh were prompted by the relative ease in attracting computer-savvy talent as the company broadens its online presence, CEO Tom Greco said.

+“Talent availability is absolutely the No. 1 driver.
+You have to have access to software developers, software engineers,” Greco said.
+“We have a great talent pool here in Raleigh to do that type of work.”

 Advance Auto Parts started as a variety-store chain in Roanoke in the 1930s and became a specialty auto parts chain in the 1970s under Nicholas Taubman, who succeeded his father as top executive.